Wannie91/Combat-Robots-Overhaul/README.md

 ## Description
 This mod overhauls Factorio's vanilla combat robots to make them more useful by automating the fight against biters.

-Destroyer Units will automatically attack every biter nest (and worms) that has been discovered by radar or by the player.
+Destroyer Units will automatically attack every biter nest (and worms) that have been discovered by radar or by the player.

-Defender Units will either follow the player, or automatically defend the base in case of a biter attack.
+Defender Units will either follow and portect the player, or automatically defend the base in case of a biter attack.
 (Toggleable)

 Distractor Units have been renamed to Sentry units to better describe their purpose.
 They partrol a small area where they have been thrown at and act as cheap mobile turrets.